Before Starting An Art Business

 What you need to know to begin

 What do you need to know before starting a business?

-One of the very first steps is to build a business plan that you will complete in the process of creating a business.
-I know that most artisans only need to hear the word business, let alone the sound of a plan to create an urge to withdraw.
+One of the very first steps to make a living from your art is to build a business.
+I know that most artisans only need to hear the word business, let alone the sound of a plan, to feel an urge to withdraw.

-You will be going on a journey that will require some time, the best business plans are taking at least half a year, if not longer.
+You will be going on a journey that will require some time, the best business plans take about half a year, if not longer.

-These are the steps you need to take before even thinking going into business.
-The idea is to work on a plan for a few months, to give you time to think and collecting ideas.
+These are the steps you need to take before even thinking of launching into business.
+The idea is to work on a plan for a few months to allow for reflection.
+To give you time to think and the accumulation of relevant data and ideas.